 For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
 If the amended joint application is received after the late date, it will be treated as "late".
-The late deadlines for the 2024/25 transfer application process are 1st December 2023 for secondary and upper applications and 1st February for reception, junior and middle applications.
-If these dates change, amendments will be published on the admissions web pages at the start of the 2024/25 application process in September 2023.
+The final late deadline for the 2025/26 transfer application process is 2 December 2024 for secondary and upper applications and 3 February 2025 for primary, junior and middle applications.
+If these dates change, amendments will be published on the HCC admissions web pages at the start of the 2025/26 application process in September 2024.

-\ If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested.